top of page

 a complete guide to what is a cookout sauce

-Ah, the wonderful aroma of a freshly cooked barbeque - what's more American than that?
+Ah, the wonderful aroma of a freshly cooked barbecue - what's more American than that?
 Whether you're grilling up burgers and hot dogs or a juicy smoked brisket, adding a cookout sauce to your meal is the perfect way to take it from ‘good' to ‘great’.
 But what is cookout sauce?

 Originating in the southern states, this sweet and tangy condiment has become popular throughout America as an amazing accompaniment for all types of poultry, pork, and beef dishes.
 And in today's blog post, we'll discuss exactly what makes cookout sauce unique so you can bring out the flavor in your next backyard grill session!